OskarOlivier/AutoGallery/README.md

-# AutoGallery
+# SlumberSlide
-Automatically launch a gallery when device screen turns off
+Automatically launch a slideshow when user is idle